 Do I have to sign up for a series of lessons or a programme of coaching?

-No, we don’t require people to sign up for anything other than to pay for each lesson they wish to do, and for additional .
+No, we don’t require people to sign up for anything other than to pay for each lesson they wish to do.
+If we think you need more in depth coaching or education on horse care and horse keeping we may suggest a supplementary fee for either written personalised guidance or personalised video for yourself.

 And you can do each lesson in your own time – there is no time limit on when you have to submit video.